How Well Does Artificial Intelligence Create RAW from JPEG?

 The processing time varies with the original JPEG but as an example it took 2 minutes 50 seconds to process a 15 MP image on my 2017 iMac.
 It makes intensive use of your computer’s GPU (Graphics Processing Unit) Although you can run it in the background you may notice jerkiness and delays.
 If you’re going to run several photos with the batch capabilities it’s probably best to let it run while you’re on a break from using your computer.

 This is a compelling innovation from Topaz Labs.
-I’ve dreamed of a lot of products since I’ve been a photographer but must admit it never occurred to me that a company would figure out a way to make a RAW file from a JPEG.
-Even as a professional photographer I have a lot of images that are JPEGs for various reasons.
+I’ve dreamed of a lot of products since I started as a full time photographer 30 years ago but must admit it never occurred to me that a company would figure out a way to make a RAW file from a JPEG.
+Even though I shoot most of my work in RAW, I have a lot of images that are JPEGs for various reasons.
 Based on what I’ve seen with this product so far, I’m anxious to try this with more of those JPEGs.

-Considering its capabilities and assuming you have good uses for it, I think JPEG to RAW A.I. is reasonably priced at a hundred bucks.
-If you use my coupon code JWOLFSON you can get 15% off.
+Considering its capabilities and assuming you have a use for it, I think JPEG to RAW A.I. is reasonably priced at a hundred bucks (coupon code JWOLFSON will get you 15% off.)
 It seems to increase tonal range and color gamut.
 And it does a good job with detail.
-I want to try comparing it to manual methods of trying to improve a JPEG but even if the results are similar this is a lot less work.
+I compared it to simply changing the same JPEG to 16 bit and ProPhoto color space but you still don’t get the same smoothness of gradation when making big saturation or contrast changes.
+You also get a better level of detail using JPEG to RAW A.I.
 No, it’s not as good as an original raw capture but it does improve the image a lot.
-I look forward trying it on more images but so far it’s pretty darn impressive.
+I look forward trying it on more images but so far it’s pretty impressive.

 Joel Wolfson is an internationally published photographer who loves teaching as much as shooting.
 He shares his 30 years of experience as a working pro with other photographers and enthusiasts by way of his workshops, 1 on 1 training, webinars, articles, blog and speaking engagements.
 His technical articles have been translated for use in more than 30 countries yet he is best known for his artistic images of nature’s fleeting moments and unexpected views of everyday places around the globe.
 He is one of the pioneers of digital photography having conducted digital photography seminars for Apple and other corporations starting in the early 90s.
 His roster of notable clients includes numerous publications and fortune 500 companies.
 He currently works with great affiliates like Arizona Highways, Topaz Labs, ON1, and Skylum to have more avenues for working with those wanting to pursue their love of photography.
 His goal is to make learning and improving one’s photography easy, fun and rewarding.